transforming-variability-artifacts/TraVarT-DOPLER-SMT/README.md

 So in the DOPLER class there exist a methode toSMTStream, which put the whole decision model into a smt encoded stream.
 For simplicity, we only explain the encoding in the following with a DOPLER model containing two decisions, but it can be expanded to many more.

+The basic idea for the encoding with constant mapping comes from the [master thesis](https://epub.jku.at/obvulihs/content/pageview/9482354)  by Florian Alexander Piminger
 ### Constants

 ```